Doctor Rasmussen Decision Guide: Kill vs. Spare in “A Most Extraordinary Specimen” Quest

 “A Most Extraordinary Specimen” is one of those companion quests that really tests your priorities as a player.
 Do you value immediate emotional payoff over long-term strategic advantage?
 Are you willing to work with morally compromised individuals if it leads to better outcomes?

 The game doesn’t judge you either way, but it does reward thorough exploration and careful dialogue navigation.
-If you took the time to investigate the lab properly and read the terminals, you’re rewarded with the information needed to make a more informed argument to Inez.
-If you’ve invested in social skills, you get a safety net in case you mess up the dialogue sequence.
+If you took the time to read all the terminals in the lab before the confrontation, you’re rewarded with the information needed to steer the outcome in any direction you choose.
+If you’ve invested in social skills, you get a safety net in case you deviate from the dialogue sequence.

-What I appreciate about this quest is that both choices feel valid from a roleplay perspective.
-Killing Rasmussen is emotionally satisfying and morally defensible—he’s a monster who tortured people in the name of progress.
-But sparing him opens doors (literally, in the case of the follow-up quest) that make your journey richer.
+What I appreciate about this quest is that both choices lead to meaningfully different content.
+Killing Rasmussen is emotionally satisfying and morally defensible—he’s a monster who tortured people in the name of progress—and the “Full Measures” questline gives Inez a satisfying alternative arc.
+Sparing him unlocks two flexible graft options and a different follow-up story where Rasmussen genuinely reforms.

 More Outer Worlds 2 Quest Guides: